UniversalDependencies/docs/_u-overview/morphology.md

   always ordered alphabetically; if a feature has multiple values, these are ordered alphabetically, too.
 This rule facilitates cases when it is necessary to compare feature sets of two words.
+  Alphabetical sorting means that uppercase letters are considered identical to their lowercase counterparts.
+  So for example, `Number` precedes `NumType`.
 * Description of individual features usually hints what parts of speech the feature is likely to appear with.
 This information is intended to help understand the typical usage of the feature; however, it is _not a strict rule!_